Hemming's Cartulary: Manuscript condition

-The original manuscript containing the cartulary was damaged in a fire in 1733, but the damage was not serious.
-The edges of the manuscript were burned, which resulted in a few words being lost on the margins.
+The original manuscript containing the cartulary was damaged in the Ashburnham House fire of 1731, but the damage was not serious.
+The edges of the manuscript were burned, resulting in a few words being lost at the margins.
 Because of the fire damage, the manuscript was rebound in the 19th century, and each leaf was mounted separately.
 In addition to the two main sections, there are three smaller parchment pages bound in with the manuscript: folios 110, 143, and 153.
 The first of them, folio 110, measures 70 mm high by 90 mm wide and lists eight names, probably witnesses to a lease.
-The second inserted folio, 143, measures 130 mm high by 180 mm wide and gives a list of jurors in a late 11th-century hand.
+The second inserted folio, 143, measures 130 mm high by 180 mm wide and lists jurors in a late 11th-century hand.
 The last inserted folio, 153, measures 58 mm high by 180 mm wide and gives the boundaries of a manor in Old English, rather than Latin; it is written in a 12th-century hand.

 Liber Wigorniensis

 The first part of the work is an early 11th-century collection of older charters, arranged geographically, with a section on late 10th-century land leases tacked on the end.
 The historian H. P. R. Finberg gave this section of the work the title Liber Wigorniensis in 1961 to distinguish it from the later section actually assembled by Hemming.
 Dates for the compilation of the work include the suggestion by historian Neil Ker that it dates from between 1002 and 1016, when Wulfstan (the earlier Wulfstan – later a saint – who is not the Wulfstan who encouraged Hemming to compile the cartulary) held both the archbishopric of York and the bishopric of Worcester.
 Another historian, V. H. Galbraith, suggests that instead of being compiled in Wulfstan's episcopate, it was created during the episcopate of Ealdwulf, Wulfstan's predecessor in both sees.
-A third historian, David Dumville, argues that because no leases later than 996 are mentioned, it must date to a time-frame between 996 and 1016.
+A third historian, David Dumville, argues that because no leases later than 996 are mentioned, it must date to a time frame between 996 and 1016.
 There are 155 charters in the Liber, of which 10 are later insertions; the date of their incorporation ranges from the early to the late 11th century.
 Ker, who studied the original manuscript, has identified five main scribes involved in the manuscript in the first section.
 The scribal hands used are small and not very rounded, and resemble the type of writing prevalent in England during the early part of the 11th century.
 This section consists of 117 leaves in the original manuscript, each page with 26 lines of text.
 The written area is approximately 190 mm tall by 100 mm wide.
 A few blank areas in the original manuscript copy have been filled with information in the later 11th and 12th centuries, mainly related to properties owned by the cathedral.